Karen Banks

 Profile

-In 2018, after taking time off to study for an MA in Education at the University of Leeds, I was appointed HE (Higher Education) Course Leader, responsible for leading the SEN PGCE at Leeds City College, University Centre.
-In addition to my course leader responsibilities, I also teach on the generic PGCE/Certificate in Education programme.
-Currently (2020/2021), I am leading the Curriculum Design for Inclusive Practice module.
+In 2018, after completing an MA in Education at the University of Leeds (for which I was awarded a Distinction), I was appointed HE (Higher Education) Course Leader, responsible for leading the SEN PgCE at Leeds City College, University Centre.
+I also teach on the generic PGCE/Certificate in Education programme.

 I am currently working towards an Education Doctorate at the University of Leeds.